Tex-Mex Stuffed Peppers

 Total Time 1 hour

-We LOVE Stuffed Peppers because they’re easily portioned, quick to reheat and kids actually enjoy eating them!
+I LOVE Stuffed Peppers because they’re easily portioned, quick to reheat, and kids actually enjoy eating them!
 Tell me when else you can convince your kid to eat half a bell pepper!
-Plus we get to use my favorite Homemade Enchilada Sauce that I make in giant batches and freeze.
+Plus, I get to use my favorite Homemade Enchilada Sauce that I make in giant batches and freeze.

 Yield 8 servings